 There are many variations to be considered when calculating stamp duty.
 Contact Revenue NSW or ask your Conveyancer to calculate this for you.

-How you pay for everything
+How do you pay for everything?

 No. However, if you would like to negotiate a different purchase price and we’re instructed by you to forward this to the selling party’s legal representation, then we can perform this.
 In terms of directly negotiating with the sales agent on the purchase price, this is not something we can do.